SM City Mindpro: Mall features

 SM City Mindpro is a four-level shopping mall located on a 13,078 squared meter site along La Purisima and Campaner Sts. in the city's downtown area, with a total floor area of 59,383 square meters.
 It features a more than 546-slot six-level parking area with 481 car slots, 53 motorcycle slots and 12 PWD slots, as well as a transport terminal.

 Tenants

 SM City Mindpro is anchored by The SM Store and Mindpro Supermarket (a locally owned supermarket affiliated by SM Markets), as well as four cinemas with a total seating capacity of 414, and a Cyberzone.
 It also has some junior anchors and retail affiliates such as SM Appliance Center, ACE Hardware, Watsons, Surplus, Miniso, Sports Central, and BDO.
 It also has a mix of more than 104 local, national and global–branded food and retail shops.

-Like all the tenants, some of them had set foot in Zamboanga City as Zamboanga's first, including Pretzelmaker which is also the first in the Visayas and Mindanao area and Uniqlo and Starbucks which is the first in the region.
+Like all the tenants, some of them had set foot in Zamboanga City as Zamboanga's first, including Pretzelmaker, and Popeyes which are also the firsts in the Visayas and Mindanao area and Uniqlo and Starbucks which are the firsts in the region.